ASU-KE/asu-degree-search-wp-plugin/README.md

 * [Web Service Data Fields](https://docs.google.com/spreadsheets/d/18_0EuMOTdrJHhIFgVsl9o8QSpuCPjIF823D1B91MzgU/edit#gid=0)
 * [ASU Header notes (including on ASU best practices for Google Tag Manager)](https://unity.web.asu.edu/asuheader/index.html)
 * [Offical Google docs on data layers](https://developers.google.com/tag-platform/tag-manager/web/datalayer)

+### ASU Degree Overview

+The ASU Degree Overview and ASU Degree Details block are designed to work together.
+The overview block should be added to a page located at "/degrees/undergrad" or "/degrees/graduate" depending on the program level that is displayed.
+The overview block will generate URLs for each individual degree.
+An example undergrad URL is "/degrees/undergrad/degree-name".
+To view the details of the specific degree, the site editor needs to create a page located at the generated URL, and add the degree details block to that page with the academic plan code of the degree.

+Hero image is required.

+### ASU Degree Details

+Multiple images are required:
+- Hero
+- Intro content
+- Career outlook
+- Global opportunity
+- Why ASU:
+	- Faculty
+	- Programs
+	- Research
+	- Inclusion
+	- Mentors
+	- Honors
+- Attend online